atulmy/fullstack-validator/README.md

 # Full-Stack Validator

-A simple validation library you can use in your JavaScript based frontend and backend projects.
+A simple validation library for server and client side JavaScript applications.

 ### Features

 - Light weight
-- Extensible (add your own rules)
-- Universal (can be used in frontend and backend)
+- Universal (can be used in server and client side)
+- Out of the box basic validation rules
+- Extensible (add your own rules, example: [Lodash](https://github.com/lodash/lodash)'s `isEmpty`)

 ### Installation